 Thank you for taking the time to interview me for the (x) Internship earlier today.
-It was great connecting with you and learning more the role and the company culture.
+It was great connecting with you and learning more about the role and the company culture.

 I remain interested in the position and am excited to continue showing you what I can offer.
-I forgot to mention that I've helped family members apply for work in Spanish-I think my bilingualism would really enhance (x) in your program.
+I think my bilingualism would really enhance customer satisfaction in your program.
 Please let me know if there is anything else I can send to enhance my application.
 Otherwise, I am looking forward to hearing from you in the coming week.